JoshDoug/FinancialHerdingAnalysis/README.md

 Walkthrough of how data makes it way through the formula.

-1. B(i) and S(i) are computed for each institution for each quarter, these numbers refer to where the stock increased or decreased in the relevant quarter, respectively.
-For each security that increased in number of shares held, B(i) is incremented, for each security that decreased in number of shares held, S(i) is incremented.
-This is done on a per instituion basis, or a per security basis, not as a whole?
+1. B(i) and S(i) are computed for each security for each quarter, these numbers refer to where the stock increased or decreased in the relevant quarter, respectively.
+For each institution that increased their number of shares held for that security, B(i) is incremented, for each institution that decreased their number of shares held, S(i) is incremented.
+This is done on a per security basis, looking at the shares held for that security by each institution

 2. With these numbers N(i,t) and p(t) can be worked out.

 ## Mathmatical Notation and Financial Lingo Reference

 * | TK | - absolute number (distance from 0, so always positive).
-* (i) - per institution
+* (i) - per security
 * (t) - per quarter
 * k - just the current increment in the formula, programming equivalent would typically be `i` - is the upper limit of k just the number of dates a security has.
 * Security Ticker - just the reference to a company on an exchange, e.g. GOOG for Google